 So, your thinking can I give my dog antihistamine?
 Dog allergies are a lot more common than you think, but they don’t always require a trip to the vets and an expensive bill.
-Below we will look at Piriton for dogs, and in particular the correct Piriton dosage for dogs
+Below we look at Piriton for dogs, and in particular the correct Piriton dosage for dogs

 Are there side effects and is it safe to even use allergy tablets for dogs